jimfreeburn/PHYS4080-Project_1/README.md

  - On the top left, we have the power spectrum.
  - On the top right, we have the correlation function.

-Note: The notebook file is the presentation and only works with JupyterLab.
+Note: The notebook file is the presentation and only works with JupyterLab, running it line-by-line.